Online Prediction in Sub-linear Space: Introduction

-Our algorithm assumes an oblivious adversary, a standard model in online learning as well as its cousin fields like online, streaming and dynamic algorithms \cite{karp1990optimal,alon1999space}.
+Our algorithms assume an oblivious adversary, a standard model in online learning as well as its cousin fields like online, streaming and dynamic algorithms \cite{karp1990optimal,alon1999space}.
 In a variety of applications, however, algorithms are required to work against adaptive adversaries \cite{motwani1995randomized, slivkins2019introduction,wajc2020rounding, ben2022framework, alon2021adversarial}.

 To complement our algorithmic results, we consider a strong adaptive adversary model, where the costs may be chosen adversarially that depend on the algorithm's prior randomness and decisions; see \cref{def:adaptive} for a formal definition.
 In this setting, MWU still achieves $\widetilde{O}(\sqrt{T})$ regret but uses linear memory.
 We prove that $\Omega(n)$ memory is indeed necessary to obtain any {sub-linear} regret at all: \begin{theorem}[Informal, see \cref{thm:lower}] Let $0 < \eps < 1/40$.
-Any algorithm that achieves $\eps T$ total regret against an adaptive adversary requires at least $\Omega(\min\{\eps^{-1}\log_2 n, n\})$ bits of memory. \end{theorem}
+Any algorithm that achieves $\eps T$ total regret against a strong adaptive adversary requires at least $\Omega\left(\min\left\{\eps^{-1}\log_2 n, n\right\}\right)$ bits of memory. \end{theorem}

-The theorem states that $\Omega(n)$ memory is necessary even to get any sub-linear, say, $O(T^{0.99})$ regret, for sufficiently large $T = \Omega(n^{100})$.
+The theorem states that $\Omega(n)$ memory is necessary even to get any sub-linear, say, $O\left(T^{0.99}\right)$ regret, for sufficiently large $T = \Omega\left(n^{100}\right)$.
 In contrast, under the oblivious adversary model, our upper bound (\cref{thm:intro-main}) can attain such regret guarantee in $o(n)$ space.
 Therefore, this exhibits a separation between oblivious and adaptive adversary model in the low space regime.